shiX0/Greetabot/README.md

 # Greetabot
-Simple Discord bot to greet and integrated with ChatGPT.
+Simple Discord bot to greet and integrated with ChatGPT deployed in Replit.

 ## Welcome and Leave Messages
 Greetabot welcomes new members with a custom message and displays a picture from Meme Atlas.
 It also sends a farewell message when members leave.